ChenyangShi/ChenyangShi.github.io/_pages/about.md

 Hello.
 This is Olivia Shi's home on the web!

 Now, I am a senior student at Southwest Jiaotong University.
-My research interests lie on Computer Vision, Machine Learning, Natural Language Processing, and Data Science.
+My research interests is:
+* Natural Language Processing, Data Science, Machine Learning and related area.
+* Specifically NLP applications for social science, social commonsense, social media, and conversational artificial intelligence.
+* Combinaton of Computer Vision and NLP.